bobman699/ECONDiscord/README.md

 # ECONDiscord
 An Economy Bot Developed By Roleplayers for Roleplayers.
-Developed by [@DeveloperSpoot](https://github.com/DeveloperSpoot), Visioned and Orignally Designed By [@jcrump97](https://github.com/jcrump97).
+Developed by [@DeveloperSpoot](https://github.com/DeveloperSpoot), Visioned and Originally Designed By [@jcrump97](https://github.com/jcrump97).

 ## Getting Started
 1. Create a ``.env`` File.
 In the .env file, include the following vairables: